 Being strangled is terrifying.
 Many people think they are about to die which will be very frightening and affect them emotionally.
 This fear can continue for a long time after the attack.
 The realisation that a person (and it might be someone who you love and you thought that they loved you) has nearly killed you is a lot to deal with.
 The attacker uses strangulation as a way to control the victim and show that they have the power to kill.
-Victims are terrified and feel unable to fight back or defend themselves.
+Victims are terrified, they may be in fight or flight mode, and feel unable to fight back or defend themselves.